sakurity/securelogin/README.md

   </tr>
 </table>

-### How it works?
+# How it works?

-"Secure Login" button on your website/app opens SecureLogin app: `securelogin://provider=https://my.app&state=STATE` with following parameters:
+The "Secure Login" button on your website/app opens SecureLogin app: `securelogin://provider=https://my.app&state=STATE` with following parameters:

 **`provider`** - required.
 Use origin of your app eg https://my.app